underdofg/nipa_test_2021/README.md

                 "ticketId" : 1
             }

-    if error sever will send error and error message. example -
+    if error sever will send error message. example -

             {
                 "status"  : "not success",